Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 When I think of Charleston, I picture pastel-colored homes, window boxes full of colorful flowers, secret alleyways that allow glimpses into perfectly-manicured private gardens, row after row of fancy shops along King Street, the smell of pluff mud and the sting of the sea breeze along The Battery, the sound of horse-drawn carriages clippety-clopping down cobblestone streets, and the glowing nighttime lights of the Arthur Ravenel Bridge.

 One thing that’s unique about Charleston is that the area still has plantations you can visit and tour.
-If that’s something that interests you, I would suggest doing your research first and choosing a tour that provides education about the lives of the enslaved individuals who once lived on the plantation.
+If that’s something that interests you, I would suggest doing your research first and choosing a tour that provides education about the lives of the enslaved individuals who maintained the plantation properties.

-One thing that isn’t as prevalent in Charleston as in the other Lowcountry cities, is the presence of beautiful old oaks covered in Spanish moss.
-Charleston does have oak trees, but many of the oldest and most stately ones were wiped out when Hurricane Hugo swept through the city in 1989.
+Something that isn’t as prevalent in Charleston as in the other Lowcountry cities, is the presence of beautiful old oaks covered in Spanish moss.
+While Charleston does have many stunning oak trees, some of the oldest and most stately ones were wiped out when Hurricane Hugo swept through the city in 1989.

 A typical Lowcountry South Carolina scene of the famous Charleston pineapple fountain with a pink and purple sunset in the background